Table of Contents

 A Series LLC is formed in the same way as a traditional LLC, by filing articles of organization with the state in which the LLC will be registered.
 Once the Series LLC is formed, the members can then create one or more separate series within the LLC.
 Each series can have its own assets, liabilities, and business purposes, and is treated as a separate entity for tax purposes.

-A corporation is a separate entity in Delaware.
-It can enter contracts, conduct business, buy and sell property, sue and be sued in its own name.
-Furthermore, a corporation in Delaware holds its own liabilities for any arising debts or obligations.
+A corporation is a separate business entity in Delaware.
+It can enter contracts, conduct business, buy and sell property, sue, and be sued in its own name.
+Furthermore, Delaware corporation holds its liabilities for any arising debts or obligations.
 The shareholders of that corporation will not hold any personal liability that goes beyond their capital contributions.